 The Center for Latin American and Caribbean Studies (LACS) and the Brazil Initiative offer fellowships and grants to students to support the study of Portuguese and for graduate research and dissertation writing.

-The Brazil Iniative provides grants to U-M faculty for research and projects that promote collaborations between U-M and Brazilian institutions in the Arts and Culture, Medical and Health Sciences, and Social Sciences and Humanities.
+The Brazil Initiative provides grants to U-M faculty for research and projects that promote collaborations between U-M and Brazilian institutions in the Arts and Culture, Medical and Health Sciences, and Social Sciences and Humanities.
 Funding amounts are based on available funding and the project’s relevancy to the goals of the Brazil Initiative.
-Please contact Bebete Martins at email@example.com for more information.
+Please contact Bebete Martins at firstname.lastname@example.org for more information.

 The Brazil Initiative also encourages applications from faculty for translation support as part of our Translating the Americas series.